 Distributions from net investment income and net realized capital gains are determined in accordance with U.S. federal income tax regulations, which may differ from those amounts determined in accordance with GAAP.
 These book/tax differences are either temporary or permanent in nature.
 To the extent these differences are permanent, they are charged or credited to paid-in-capital or distributable earnings (losses), as appropriate, in the period that the differences arise.
-Temporary and permanent differences are primarily attributable to differences in income recognized from investments in wholly owned subsidiaries, expiration of capital loss, and the tax treatment of certain loans and the timing and recognition of partnership income.
-These differences are generally determined in conjunction with the preparation of the Company's annual RIC tax return.
+Temporary and permanent differences are primarily attributable to differences in income recognized from investments in wholly owned subsidiaries, non-deductible expenses and the expiration of capital losses which were reclassified for tax purposes.